A referrer is the site that a visitor came from.

 Search: search engines like Google, Bing, and DuckDuckGo.

-Referral: websites that don’t fit into the social or search categories.
+Referral: websites that don’t fit into the social, search, or referral categories.
 This includes mostly blogs and news sites.

 Can I see the page they came from?